lucabertoni/Translator/README.md

 Translator will help you to translate your software.

+What does it do?
+This software will get from your source code all lines containing particular type of instructions (all line that are displayed on the monitor, like *printf("Hello World!")*).
+You can also export extracted lines in csv file and translate them and the reimport them and translate your software.

 This README will describe an overview of Translator.
 If you want to read all documentation specific to your language, see /doc/Your_Language-Translator-doc.txt or /src/Your_Language/README.md.

 ## How to install